ChefData/pinterest-data-pipeline545/Walkthrough_part_6_Streaming.md

 Within the `AWS Kinesis` console:

-- Select `Data Streams` from the left hand panel.
+- Select `Data Streams` from the left-hand panel.
 - Select the desired stream
 - Select the `Data viewer` panel
 - Choose the `Shard` (data will normally be stored in the first shard `shardId-000000000000`)
-- In the `Starting position` section select `Trim horizon` (This will read all the records available in the stream if only posted to the stream once.
+- In the `Starting position` section, select `Trim horizon` (This will read all the records available in the stream if only posted to the stream once.
 If the stream has already been used, then it will read data from the last checkpoint.)
-- Select `Get records` to visualise the data that has been send to the stream.
+- Select `Get records` to visualise the data that has been sent to the stream.

 ![Alt text](README_Images/streaming-0ab336d6fcf7-pin.png)
 ![Alt text](README_Images/streaming-0ab336d6fcf7-geo.png)